raphaelmansuy/tutorials/36_prompt_engineering_for_everiday_life_to_business.md

 **What You'll Master:**
 - PRECISE Framework for structured prompting
-- 7 core techniques with 50+ practical examples
+- 8 core techniques with 60+ practical examples
+- Advanced Meta Prompting for AI-powered prompt generation
 - Industry-specific applications and templates
 - Troubleshooting and optimization strategies
 - Team implementation and scaling approaches